vdaas/vald/dockers/operator/helm/README.md

 <!-- Get Started -->
 <!-- Vald Agent NGT requires more chapter Agent Standalone -->

-`vald-helm-operator` is used for monitoring, managing and operating for the Vald cluster.
+`vald-helm-operator` is used for monitoring, managing and operating the Vald cluster.
 Please refer to the [Deployment](https://vald.vdaas.org/docs/user-guides/deployment/#using-with-vald-helm-operator) document for deployment.

 ## Versions